suborbital/docs/website/docs/atmo/runnable-api/file.md

 # Static files

 Files in the `static` directory of an Atmo project will be copied into the Runnable Bundle by `subo`.
 Those files can then be accessed by Runnables.
 The directory is mounted as a sandboxed read-only filesystem.

-For Rust, these methods are available under the `file` module, for example `file::get_static()`.
+For Rust, these methods are available under the `file` module.

+Example: `file::get_static()`.

 The following namespace methods are available: